microsoft/dotnet/Documentation/compatibility/ServiceBase-doesnt-propagate-OnStart-exceptions.md

 ### Recommended Action
 On service start, if there is an exception, that exception will be propagated.
 This should help diagnose cases where services fail to start. <br/>

-If this behavior is undesirable, you can opt out of it by adding the following <AppContextSwitchOverrides> element to the <runtime> section of your application configuration file:
+If this behavior is undesirable, you can opt out of it by adding the following &lt;AppContextSwitchOverrides&gt; element to the &lt;runtime&gt; section of your application configuration file:

 ```xml
 <AppContextSwitchOverrides value="Switch.System.ServiceProcess.DontThrowExceptionsOnStart=true" />
 ```

-If your application targets an earlier version than 4.7.1 but you want to have this behavior, add the following <AppContextSwitchOverrides> element to the <runtime> section of your application configuration file:
+If your application targets an earlier version than 4.7.1 but you want to have this behavior, add the following &lt;AppContextSwitchOverrides&gt; element to the &lt;runtime&gt; section of your application configuration file:

 ```xml
 <AppContextSwitchOverrides value="Switch.System.ServiceProcess.DontThrowExceptionsOnStart=false" />